+Figure 7.
+Risk of flooding from rivers & sea map (EA, 2024)

+According to the EA's Risk of Flooding from Rivers and the Sea (RoFRS) map, the Site has a Very Low risk of flooding from fluvial or coastal flooding, with less than 0.1% annual probability of flooding, therefore the SuDs design is unlikely to be affected.

 Figure 8.
-Risk of flooding from rivers & sea map (EA, 2023)

-According to the EA's Risk of Flooding from Rivers and the Sea (RoFRS) map, the Site has a Very Low risk of flooding from fluvial or coastal flooding, with less than 0.1% annual probability of flooding, therefore the SuDS design is unlikely to be affected.

-Figure 9.
-Risk of surface water flooding map (EA, 2023)
+Risk of surface water flooding map (EA,2024)

 GeoSmart have undertaken an assessment of the risk of flooding from surface water (pluvial) sources within the vicinity of the Site using the EA's Risk of Flooding from Surface Water (RoFSW) mapping.
-The EA's mapping confirms the Site is considered to be at Very Low risk of surface water flooding.
+The EA's mapping confirms the Site is considered to be at Very Low to Medium risk of surface water flooding.

 The above map shows the extent and depth of flooding during the >3.3% annual probability (AEP) (1 in 30 year - High risk), 3.3 - 1% AEP (1 in 100 year - Medium risk) and 1 - 0.1% AEP (1 in 1000 year - Low risk) events.
-This confirms that there are no areas of the Site which would be affected by surface water flooding.
+This confirms there are areas where flooding could occur in a 1 in 100 and 1 in 1000 year events.
+Flooding in these areas may constrain certain types of SuDS features being used.